 Paying for COOLIEFWe know that when considering any medical procedure, cost matters, so we want to arm you with information before you talk with your specialist.
-Answer a few questions below to help find the information you may be looking for, or you can call and speak with a COOLIEF agent at 1-833-4COOLED.
+Answer a few questions below to help find the information you may be looking for.

 Do you need prior authorization or predetermination for COOLIEF?Most health plans require doctors to seek advanced approval for most outpatient surgeries, to verify coverage and benefits.
 This must be done in a specific time frame to provide applicable coding and proof of medical necessity for the procedure.

 What is prior authorization?

 Prior authorization (sometimes called prior approval or precertification) is the determination of the medical necessity and appropriateness of a specific treatment as a requirement by your insurance provider.
 While prior authorization does not guarantee that the procedure is covered, if you don’t get preauthorization, you might not get reimbursed.
 If all the necessary information is submitted for review, the health plan will issue a prior authorization number.
 The process for getting prior authorization can average from five to thirty days.

 Coverage of COOLIEF varies by insurance plan, so contact your health plan provider and ask if they require prior authorization.
 If they do, your physician’s office may be able to assist you in the process.